-Why is the World Heritage in Barcelona based exclusively on private or philanthropic endeavors (Sagrada Familia, Hospital of Saint Paul, Casa Mila, Park Güell), while most of the National Heritage in Madrid is based on public intervention–especially by monarchs– such as palaces, museums, opera houses or even its main basilicas?
+Why is the World Heritage in Barcelona based exclusively on private or philanthropic endeavors (Sagrada Familia, Hospital of Saint Paul, Casa Mila, Park Güell), while most of the National Heritage in Madrid is based on intervention–especially by monarchs– such as palaces, museums, opera houses or even its main basilicas?
 Why are there two official languages in Barcelona, rather than just Spanish?
 Our conversation will reveal these answers and more.

 After several historical events, the Catalan nation was incorporated into Spain, but never fully assimilated.
 To this day, Catalonia has its own national identity that dates back centuries ago when it became independent from the Carolingian Empire.
 This is why most Catalans consider their capital, not Madrid, but Barcelona.
 And the impressive maritime trading past and present of Catalonia, along with its unique industrialization process, has forged an extraordinarily large metropolitan region around Barcelona.

 Led by a local expert based in Spain, we will explore these dueling cities from a historian's vantage point.
 Designed to inspire future travel and spark curiosity, this interactive seminar aims to teach us to appreciate the contrasting strengths and weaknesses of these two remarkable cultural capitals in Spain.

 About Your Expert